DieselMeister/blog-articles/20231205_command_event_dependency_handling_expamples/20231205_command_event_dependency_handling.md

 And we have an 'applyEvents' function, which applies a list of events to a state and returns a new state.
 In our further discussion, the 'apply' and 'applyEvents' function will not change any more, so I will leave them out of the code.

 Let's focus on the 'execute' function.
-In order to generate the necessay events, we need, like in the OOP approach, additional data from the database.
+In order to generate the necessary events, we need, like in the OOP approach, additional data from the database.
 Our customer and out product.
 In this approach we inject the necessary functions to get the data from the database into the 'execute' function.

 Later in the service code, we partially apply these functions with the help of your repository interfaces.

 Did this approach help us with the dependency management?
-No. If you think about this approach, this approach test to get fast out of hands by using more and more parameters in the 'execute' function.
+No. If you think about this approach, this approach tends to get fast out of hands by using more and more parameters in the 'execute' function.
 In the OOP approach these parameters inside the constructor feels more natural and the execution methods do not have that many parameters.

-*What about testing?*
+#### What about testing?

 So instead of mocking interfaces, we have to mock functions and injecting them into the 'execute' function.
 That doesn't feel better at all.

-*Conclusion*
+#### Conclusion

 The idiomatic F# approach feels more comfortable and in it's core more elegant, then the OOP approach.
 We using the functional way to separate data and functions.
 But we get this parameter problem, which gets out of hands pretty fast.